Issuing final Whidbey crash report, NTSB calls for change to popular plane

 The plane that crashed on Sept.
 4 last year was operated by Friday Harbor Seaplanes on a routine flight from the San Juan Islands to the plane’s Renton base at the southern tip of Lake Washington.

-Witnesses reported, and surveillance video confirmed, the airplane was in level flight before it climbed slightly and then abruptly pitched down, the NTSB said.
+Witnesses reported, and surveillance video from Mutiny Bay homes confirmed, the airplane was in level flight before, 18 minutes into the flight, it climbed slightly and then abruptly pitched down, the NTSB said.

+In 911 calls, witnesses reported a plane that seemingly went straight down and plunged into the water, followed by an explosion that one caller said sounded like a firework.

 The dive into the water was an “unrecoverable, near-vertical descent,” the NTSB said.
 The airplane sank in about 200 feet of water.